nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * Edits the client at the specified `INDEX`.
     * `INDEX` refers to the index number shown in the displayed client list.
     * `INDEX` must be 1 or higher, and less than or equal to the index of the last item in the displayed list.
+    * All input before the first valid identifier will be considered as `INDEX`.
 * At least one of the optional fields must be provided.
 * Meetings of a client cannot be modified with this command.